Canada Goose Expedition Parka - Women's Review

 Our Analysis and Test Results

 Excellent in its element, the Expedition Jacket is a fortress against frigid temps and biting winds.
 Since it was designed for scientists and all the gear they carry, Canada Goose gives you pockets galore — four hand-warming side pockets underneath four drop-in pockets, two on your sleeve, two internal options.
-Ample 625 fill duck down is held around you in a cloud with durable Arctic-tech fabric.
+Ample 625 fill duck down is held around you by durable Arctic-tech fabric.
 It weighs a startling 4.6 pounds and earns every bit of it in the right conditions.

 There are two main factors to consider.
 One is the environmental impact.
 Another is each animal's right to life and/or a respectful death.
 Predators have a much larger impact on environmental health than prey species do since they control prey numbers and, thus, the number of plants those animals eat.
 So it's important to know how the coyote population is doing.
 According to the International Union of Conservation Species (IUCS), the North American coyote is a species of least concern, and its numbers are growing, a promising sign.Canada Goose claims that their suppliers source fur from wild animals, not fur farms, that their trappers follow government standards, and that "they do not tolerate any willful mistreatment, neglect or malicious harm of animals."
 Canada Goose did launch an initiative to use reclaimed fur last year and hope to stop buying new fur in 2022.